Fishing Reel Photoshoot

 For this class, Karl undertook one of the most challenging shoots of his career — photographing an Abu Garcia fishing reel.

-- Demonstrate how to photograph metallic products
+- How to photograph metallic products

 - Techniques for creating gradient lighting